wp-plugins/cookillian/readme.txt

 = Features =

-* Selective filtering/alerts based on the visitor's originating country
+* Selective cookie filtering and alerts based on the visitor's originating country
-* Automatic alerts, or manually displayed using a WordPress filter or shortcode
+* Automatic alerts, or manually displayed using a WordPress filter, API or shortcode
-* Fully customizable alert/information about cookies
+* Fully customizable alert text and styling
 * Optional JavaScript loading if cookies are permitted
 * Support for Cookie-based PHP Sessions
 * Define cookies that are required for the operation of the website
 * Automatic collection of cookies used by the website
 * Automatic rendering of details about cookies using shortcodes
 * Support for [geoPlugin](http://www.geoplugin.com) geolocation service
-* Support for [CloudFlare](http://www.cloudflare) geolocation HTTP headers
+* Support for [CloudFlare](http://www.cloudflare.com) geolocation HTTP headers
-* Exposed PHP/WordPress Filters and JavaScript variables regarding cookie permissions, opt-in and opt-out for complex sites
+* Support for [MaxMind](http://www.maxmind.com) geolocation database or Apache module/NginX GeoIP module
+* Backup geoloaction service, should the default geolocation service fail
+* JavaScript and PHP API
 * Statistics to track the impact of the EC Directive
 * Debug mode for web development and testing
+* Supports caching plugins, such as WP Super Cache
+* Support for the DNT/Do Not Track browser headers (http://donottrack.us)
+* Support for "Implied Consent"
+* Dashboard widget for quick overview of the statistics, and if new cookies have been detected

+Visit the [official website](http://myatus.com/projects/cookillian/) for more details.

 == Installation ==